architiiit/Web-Development/Readme.md

-#These codes are from Love Babbar's Web Development course taken by me
+#These codes are from Love Babbar's Web Development course.